wardle/hermes/README.md

 as part of TRUD pack 26/subpack 105.

 * [https://isd.digital.nhs.uk/trud3/user/authenticated/group/0/pack/26/subpack/105/releases](https://isd.digital.nhs.uk/trud3/user/authenticated/group/0/pack/26/subpack/105/releases)

-Depending on where you live in the World, download the most appropriate distribution(s) for your needs.

-#### 2. Import

 Once you have downloaded what you need, unzip them to a common directory and then you can use `hermes` to create a file-based database.